MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-managed-identity-policy-command.md

 ms.reviewer: slneimer
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 10/31/2021
+ms.date: 11/03/2021
 ---
 # .alter managed_identity policy

-This command sets the ManagedIdentity policy of the cluster or the specified database, overriding the existing policy.
+The command sets the ManagedIdentity policy of the cluster or the specified database, overriding the existing policy.

 > [!NOTE]
 > Managed identities should be assigned to the cluster (see [instructions](../../managed-identities.md)) before you can assign them to the ManagedIdentity policy.